imperialCHEPI/healthgps/development.md

 ...
 ```

-To repeat the full experiment, keep track of the configuration file, Health GPS executable version, backend storage state, and HPC job range used, for example, the following change to the script repeat the full experiment above and produce \`exact\` the same results:
+To repeat the full experiment, keep track of the configuration file, Health-GPS executable version, backend storage state, and HPC job range used, for example, the following change to the script repeat the full experiment above and produce \`exact\` the same results:

 ``` bash
 ...